Are you experiencing your Leopard Gecko’s first shed? This guide will let you know what to expect.

 Leopard Gecko Shedding

 One of the well-known traits of reptiles is their ability to shed their skin.
 Leopard geckos, shed in a way similar to snakes, getting rid of the majority of the old skin in one go.
 Other lizards like bearded dragons usually shed in flakes.
 Humans, for example, shed skin cells bit by bit in microscopic particles.
-Most dust that we see on surfaces are, in fact, dead human skin cells.
+Most dust that we see on surfaces is, in fact, dead human skin cells.

 The old skin will usually dry out during pre-shed giving your Leopard gecko a duller color.
 Fluid is then secreted between the old and new skin to loosen it and encourage separation.